Tax Court denies deduction for unreimbursed partnership expenses

 For partners of service organizations, deducting a qualifying unreimbursed expense may serve not only to reduce federal and state income that is subject to tax at their marginal tax rates, but also to reduce income subject to self-employment tax.
 A downside to such a deduction is that any reduction in self-employment income is also a reduction in earned income considered in retirement plan contribution calculations, which may reduce retirement funding.

-In Peter A. McLaughlan, TC Memo 2011-289, the taxpayer paid for items such as memberships in professional organizations and continuing legal education in connection with practicing law as a partner in the partnership.
+In Peter A. McLaughlan, TC Memo 2011-289, (affirmed upon appeal: 2014-1 U.S.T.C. para 50,203, (Mar.
+6, 2014) the taxpayer paid for items such as memberships in professional organizations and continuing legal education in connection with practicing law as a partner in the partnership.

 The partnership agreement required partners to pay expenses for what were collectively described as "indirect" expenses, which included business meals, automobiles, travel, entertainment, conventions, continuing legal education and membership fees for professional organizations.
 Such indirect expenses were reimbursable under the partnership agreement if approved by the managing partner.